Seaweed powered.

 Innovative chemistry.

-High performing natural dyes that are being developed to be applied on many fabric types from cotton to wool to nylon.
+High performing natural dyes that are being developed to be applied on many fabric types and other base materials.
 Our processes offer an alternative pathway to detoxify and decarbonise the dyeing and wet processing of textiles.

 Biocrafted colour.